 Students typically complete their degrees within 20 months.
-USD requires five core classes and 10 speciality classes.
+USD requires five core classes and 10 specialty classes.
 Notable courses include artistic modeling and representation in science and math education, social justice and educational equity, disability in education policy and law, engineering design process in math and science education, and instructional leadership.

 USD uses the Blackboard learning management system.
 Most classes use an asynchronous format, meaning students can complete course requirements when their schedules permit.
 Students engage in discussions, complete group work, and communicate with classmates and professors through email or webcams.
 Professors typically provide feedback in 24–48 hours.
 USD prioritizes distance learner support, and students may access academic advisers and tutors both online or over the phone.

 43. University of Missouri